MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Variables.md

 ### Other Variables
 * `version` - Returns the version of Psych Engine you're playing on.
-* `buildTarget` - Returns the current operating system you're running psych on.
+* `buildTarget` - Returns the operating system you're running psych on.
 Main ones are `windows, linux, mac, browser`, and `android`.
-* `scriptName` - Returns the current script name.
+* `scriptName` - Returns the name of the script you use this variable in.
 * `currentModDirectory` - Returns the current mod directory.
-* `curStage` - Returns the current stage.
+* `curStage` - Returns the song's current stage.